amolikvivian/amolikvivian/README.md

 Advanced Data Structures in Java with intermediate understanding of advanced Algorithms.

 - 🔭 I’m currently working on ...
 OpenCV, Keras and Tensorflow
 - 💻 I’m currently learning ...
-NLP with BERT and Javascript
+NLP and Javascript
 - 💬 Ask me about ...
 Computer Vision
 - 📫 How to reach me ...
 [E-mail](amolikvivian@gmail.com) or [LinkedIn Profile](https://linkedin.com/in/amolikvivian)
 - 📝 What I write ...
 [Medium Profile](https://medium.com/amolikvivian)